De Sitter Momentum Space

-The diagonal terms in~\eqref{eq: propagator matrix} are the equivalent of the Minkowski Feynman propagators in momentum space, $\G'(p) =\pm i/(-p^2-m_{\varphi}^2 \pm i\epsilon)$.
-Following the usual path-integral derivation, it is straightforward to write Feynman rules for KLF correlators.
-Each vertex comes with a SK $\pm$ index, propagators are given by~\eqref{eq: propagator matrix}, and to give a simple example, polynomial interactions $\L = -\lambda \phi^n/n!$ contribute
+The diagonal terms in~\eqref{eq: propagator matrix} are the equivalent of the Minkowski Feynman propagators in momentum space, $\G(p) =\pm i/(-p^2-m_{\varphi}^2 \pm i\epsilon)$.
+4pt Following the usual path-integral derivation, it is straightforward to write Feynman rules for KLF correlators.
+Each vertex comes with a SK $\pm$ index, propagators are given by~\eqref{eq: propagator matrix}, and polynomial interactions $\L = -\lambda \phi^n/n!$ contribute as